citizenlabsgr/elections-api/README.md

 ## History

+**Version 1.6**

+- Added `recently_moved` to registrations API responses to indicate that precinct information may not currently be accurate.

 **Version 1.5**

 - Added `date_humanized` field to elections API responses.

 **Version 1.4**

-- Added `absentee` to the response for registrations API.
+- Added `absentee` to the registrations API responses to indicate that a voter has absentee status.

 **Version 1.3**